Why Coventry College?

 The entry criteria for these courses is varied and will depend on what you have done before both in terms of study or work.

 If you’re considering higher education, then you will want to think carefully about your options.
-Our facilities, are located at our City and Henley Campuses are the equal of most universities, sometimes better.
+Our superb facilities are located at our City and Henley campuses and they include an Undergraduate Centre and a dedicated study room.
 We offer a selection of courses with split studying (called a 2+2) where you study with us for two years and the top up to a degree-level qualification at The University of Warwick.
 It’s becoming more and more common to take the College pathway to University.
 Last year that included around 25% of HE students.

 There’s a large secure car park on both campuses meaning that you’ll spend more of your time studying and less travelling.
-The fact that our class sizes are smaller than university groups means that you’ll get more focus from your tutor.
-Many are working in industry as well as education, ensuring their skills and knowledge are right up-to-date.
+The fact that our class sizes are smaller than university groups means that you’ll get more individual attention from your tutor.
+Many of our tutors are working in the industry they teach, ensuring their skills and knowledge are right up-to-date.

-What’s more, our tuition fees can be considerably lower than university and we’ll help you access all the financial support that’s available.
+Our tuition fees are also considerably lower than university and we’ll help you access all the financial support that’s available.
 So if you’re looking for a cost-effective solution, without compromising on quality, the course you’re looking for could be right here at Coventry College.

 Visit our HE Course Funding page for detailed information about funding.